 Acute Mountain Sickness (AMS)

-Acute Mountain Sickness, commonly known as AMS, is the mildest form of altitude sickness.
-Its symptoms often appear within the first 24 to 48 hours after reaching a higher altitude.
+Acute Mountain Sickness, or AMS, is the least severe form of altitude sickness.
+Its symptoms start within 24 to 48 hours after climbing up.

 High Altitude Pulmonary Edema (HAPE)

-High Altitude Pulmonary Edema, or HAPE, is a potentially life-threatening condition that occurs when fluid accumulates in the lungs at high altitudes.
+High Altitude Pulmonary Edema, or HAPE, is a serious condition.
+It happens when fluid builds up in the lungs at high altitudes.

 High Altitude Cerebral Edema (HACE)

-High Altitude Cerebral Edema, or HACE, is another severe form of altitude sickness that affects the brain.
-It occurs when there is an accumulation of fluid in the brain due to the body’s poor adaptation to high altitudes.
+High Altitude Cerebral Edema, or HACE, is a severe form of altitude sickness.
+It affects the brain and happens when the body can’t adjust to high altitudes.

 Addressing Altitude Sickness While Climbing